ktorio/ktor-documentation/codeSnippets/snippets/micrometer-metrics/README.md

 ## Running a sample

-To run a sample, execute the following command in a repository's root directory:
+To run a sample, execute the following command in the `codeSnippets` directory:

 ```bash
 ./gradlew :micrometer-metrics:run